Frequently Asked Questions

 - Not intimidated by computers, email, or other communications technologies

 GCC online credit courses are comparable to the traditional classroom courses, and are required to meet MCCD level course competencies.
 If a traditional course transfers to a University, the online course will transfer as well.
-You should contact an advisor to verify that the course you are interested in applies to your degree and transfers to the institution of your choice or browse the AZ Course Equivalency Guide for a complete list of courses.
+You should contact an advisor to verify that the course you are interested in applies to your degree and transfers to the institution of your choice.

 Generally courses have a textbook or use an eBook.
 You can purchase textbooks for GCC courses at the GCC bookstore or online at http://www.glendale.bkstr.com/.